Using Frida¶

 Exposing Application Interfaces¶

-This section has been moved to the Using Frida to Export Interfaces chapter.
+This section has been moved to the Frida Export Interfaces chapter.